WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 this URI will return the list of TG available to the client.
-This list has, for each, the TG URI and a name and description in prose, meant for a user to select.
-When the user selects, the client can fetch the TG to learn its details, by performing a GET against the TG URI.
+This list has, for each, the TG URI and a name and description in prose, meant for a troubleshooting.
+The client would normally select a TG automatically on a call by call basis based on local policy.
+For example, if the server provides three TGs, one for receiving calls to international numbers and one for domestic numbers, the client would choose the TG based on whether a call it wishes to make is towards an international or domestic number.

 An example TG supporting outbound dialing from a 2-line IP PBX to domestic numbers with a